-The following symbols are related to safety and are used Meaning / Description Symbol WARNING / CAUTION $\wedge$ An appropriate safety instruction should be followed or caution taken if a potential hazard exists.
+Meaning / Description Symbol Meaning / Description Symbol WARNING / CAUTION An appropriate safety instruction should be followed or caution taken if a potential hazard exists. $\underline{\land}$ HEAVY This product is heavy and reference should be made to the safety instructions for provisions of lifting and moving.
 DANGEROUS VOLTAGE To indicate hazards arising from dangerous voltages.
-4 PROTECTIVE EARTH (GROUND) To identify any terminal which is intended for connection to an external conductor for protection against electric shock in case of a fault, or the terminal of a protective earth (ground) electrode.
+A DISCONNECT MAINS SUPPLY Disconnect incoming supply before inspection or maintenance.
+PROTECTIVE EARTH (GROUND) To identify any terminal which is intended for connection to an external conductor for protection against electric shock in case of a fault, or the terminal of a protective earth (ground) electrode.